holunda-io/bpm-ai-connectors-camunda-8/README.md

 3. Parsing the response into local process variables
 4. Handling and automatically fixing common error cases
 5. Mapping remaining exceptions to BPMN errors so that you can react to them with boundary events

+---

+> :warning: **Highly experimental**: As there are unsolved problems of data privacy and model bias when using LLM services, these connectors are not yet meant for production use as of today, but to evaluate the technology and pave the road for the future.

 ## Demo Video